This guide has been peer reviewed by the medical team at The Lowdown and the FSRH and is regularly reviewed as per both clinical content policies

 Will the patch or ring affect my skin?

-The skin patch (such as Evra) and the vaginal ring (NuvaRing) prevent pregnancy by releasing small amounts of both progesterone and oestrogen into the body.
+The contraceptive patch (such as Evra) and the vaginal ring (NuvaRing) prevent pregnancy by releasing small amounts of both progesterone and oestrogen into the body.
 Like the combined pill, these contraceptive methods may improve acne for some women.

-Does the progesterone-only pill cause acne?
+Does the progestogen-only pill cause acne?

 Non-hormonal contraceptives and acne

-Other treatments for acne
+Other treatments for acne besides contraception

-If you’ve tried contraception containing both oestrogen and progestogen and found it doesn’t help your acne – or you can’t take the combined pill, patch or ring -, speak to your GP to find out about other acne treatments that might help.
+If you’ve tried combined contraception containing both oestrogen and progestogen and found it doesn’t help your acne – or you can’t take the combined pill, patch or ring – speak to your GP to find out about other acne treatments that might help.
 Possible options include creams containing ingredients like benzoyl peroxide or retinoids.
 They might even recommend an antibacterial cream – or antibiotic tablets.